Does Ajovy cause weight gain?

 Life-style modification can help to improve your headache status, and may include a plan of weight loss and increased activity.
 Work with your doctor to adjust your diet and lifestyle to encourage weight loss and greater activity, if needed.
 Always contact your healthcare provider for any side effects that concern you.

-Weight gain has not been reported in clinical studies as a side effect with the migraine prevention medicine Ajovy.
-Some anecdotal reports do suggest CGRP inhibitors may cause weight gain.
+Weight gain has not been reported as a side effect in clinical studies with Ajovy, a medicine used for migraine prevention.
+Some anecdotal reports from the public do suggest CGRP inhibitors may cause weight gain.

 Other factors related to migraine, such as lack of activity due to chronic headache pain or altered eating habits may play a role in weight gain.

-Older medicines from different classes, such as amitriptyline, verapamil or valproate, can be linked with weight gain.
+Older medicines from different drug groups, such as amitriptyline, verapamil or valproate, can be linked with weight gain.
 Talk to your doctor about weight gain with migraine medicines if this is a concern for you.

-This is not all the information you need to know about Ajovy for safe and effective use.
-Review the full product information here, and discuss this information with your doctor or other health care provider.
+This is not all the information you need to know about Ajovy for safe and effective use and does not replace your doctor's directions.
+Review the full product information and discuss this information and any questions you have with your doctor or other health care provider.

 References